DarioBanno/openweather-ios/README.md

 # OpenWeather
-Sample app for Open Weather Map
+Weather app for iOS using the Open Weather API

 ## Getting Started